MicrosoftDocs/architecture-center/docs/ai-ml/guide/azure-openai-gateway-guide-content.md

 The reliability of the workload depends on several factors, including its capacity for self-preservation and self-recovery, which are often implemented through replication and failover mechanisms.
 Without a gateway, all reliability concerns must be addressed exclusively by using client logic and Azure OpenAI Service features.
 Workload reliability is compromised when there isn't enough reliability control available in either of those two surfaces.

-- **Redundancy:** Failing over between multiple Azure OpenAI instances based on service availability is a client responsibility that you need to control through configuration and custom logic.
+- **Load balancing or Redundancy:** Failing over between multiple Azure OpenAI instances based on service availability is a client responsibility that you need to control through configuration and custom logic.

   [Global](/azure/ai-services/openai/how-to/deployment-types#global-standard), standard or provisioned, and [data zone](/azure/ai-services/openai/how-to/deployment-types#data-zone-standard), standard or provisioned, do not impact the availability of the Azure OpenAI service from a regional endpoint availability perspective.
 You still have the responsibility to implement failover logic yourself.

 - **Scale out to handle spikes:** Failing over to Azure OpenAI instances with capacity when throttled is another client responsibility that you need to control through configuration and custom logic.
 Updating multiple client configurations for new Azure OpenAI instances presents greater risk and has timeliness concerns.
 The same is true for updating client code to implement changes in logic, such as directing low priority requests to a queue during high demand periods.

-- **Load balancing or throttling:** Azure OpenAI APIs throttle requests by returning an HTTP 429 error response code to requests that exceed the Token-Per-Minute (TPM) or Requests-Per-Minute (RPM) in the standard model.
+- **Throttling:** Azure OpenAI APIs throttle requests by returning an HTTP 429 error response code to requests that exceed the Token-Per-Minute (TPM) or Requests-Per-Minute (RPM) in the standard model.
 Azure OpenAI APIs also throttle requests that exceed provisioned capacity for the pre-provisioned billing model.
 Handling appropriate back-off and retry logic is left exclusively to client implementations.

-[Global](/azure/ai-services/openai/how-to/deployment-types#global-standard) and [data zone](/azure/ai-services/openai/how-to/deployment-types#data-zone-standard) deployments of Azure OpenAI leverage Azure's global infrastructure to dynamically route requests to data centers with the best capacity for each request, with data zone deployments limited to the defined data zone.
-Using global and data zone deployments will significantly decrease service throttling.
+  Most workloads should solve this specific issue by using [global](/azure/ai-services/openai/how-to/deployment-types#global-standard) and [data zone](/azure/ai-services/openai/how-to/deployment-types#data-zone-standard) deployments of Azure OpenAI.
+Those deployments to use model capacity from data centers with the enough capacity for each request.
+Using global and data zone deployments will significantly decrease service throttling without added complexity of custom gateways.
+The global and data zone deployments are themselves a gateway implementation.

 ### Security challenges